 Free-living caddisflies are known to be the most primitive of the caddisflies, with fossil evidence dating back to the Jurrasic period.
 As these caddisflies do not depend on nets or casings for protection or food collection, they are predatory, feeding on smaller prey organisms during their larval stage.

 Stoneflies are excellent indicator species because of their extreme intolerance of water pollution; in other words, they only survive in streams with good water quality.
 They are either shredders of leaf litter or predators on other macroinvertebrates in Indian River, and some may scavenge on dead salmon.
-Below you will find a brief description of some of the stonefly species found in Indian River, or you can read further in-depth notes on these species by clicking here.
+Below you will find a brief description of some of the stonefly species found in Indian River.

 Other Aquatic Insects